Florida Title Insurance Q&A

 Who directs where the earnest money deposit is held, and which title company will handle your closing?

-Real estate agents and lenders may refer you to a title insurance company for many reasons.
-Maybe they like working with the title company for a personal reason, maybe their company has an interest in the title company or maybe they receive perks for referring the business.
+Real estate agents and lenders may refer you to a title insurance company in Broward County or other South Florida counties for many reasons.
+Maybe they like working with the title company for a personal reason, maybe their company has an interest in the title company or maybe they receive perks for referring to the business.
 Whatever the reason, it’s in your best interest to do your due diligence and choose the right title company for you.

 Search for Florida title insurance companies online, read online reviews, check their credentials with the Florida Department of Financial Services, call title companies to determine their response time or request a title insurance quote online.

 Shop for Florida title insurance like you would shop for any other product or service you’re going to purchase.
 Not every title insurance company is the same.
 The title company you choose will play a critical role in you experiencing a successful and stress-free real estate closing.
 Be an informed consumer and choose the title insurance company that best fits your needs — even if it’s not Title Partners of South Florida.

 If you’d like to learn more about Title Partners of South Florida to determine if we’re the type of company you’d like to work with, we invite you to visit the About Us section of our website to learn more about our mission, vision, employees, processes and company values.

-When you purchase a home, you’re really purchasing the title to the property, which gives you the right to occupy and use the space.
+When you purchase a home in Florida, you’re really purchasing the title to the property, which gives you the right to occupy and use the space.
 That title may be contested based upon past rights and claims asserted by others.
 These types of claims can cause you to lose money or even worse, lose your home.

 What is a title search?